League Rules

 5.5.
 Official Results and Standings

 The unofficial race results and standings will usually be available on the web site by Saturday of race week.
 It may take several days to make results final.
-This timeframe allows parties time to resolve any grievances and appeals before the official standings and results are finalized and posted.
+This timeframe allows parties time to resolve any protests / grievances and appeals before the official standings and results are finalized and posted.

 6. WSRL Awards